Justia Lawyer Rating

 However, the appellate court then explained that “a prosecutor’s conduct violates the federal Constitution when it infects the trial with unfairness, and violates state law if it involves the use of deceptive or reprehensible methods of persuasion.
 To preserve a misconduct claim for appellate review, a defendant must first make a timely objection and ask the trial court to admonish the jury to disregard the remark or conduct unless such an admonition would not have cured the harm.”
 People v.
 Booker (2011) 51 Cal.
 4th 141, 184-185.

-“When the claim focusses on the prosecutor’s comments to the jury, we determine whether there was a reasonable likelihood that the jury construed or apply any of the remarks in an objectionable fashion.”
+“When the claim focusses on the prosecutor’s comments to the jury, we determine whether there was a reasonable likelihood that the jury construed or applied any of the remarks in an objectionable fashion.”
 Booker, supra, 184-185.

 The Sixth Appellate District then noted that the defense attorney did not request an admonition from the judge to the jury to disregard the remark, so the prosecutorial misconduct claim was waived.
 See Booker, supra, and People v.
 Medina (1995) 11 Cal.
 4th 694, 740 (forfeiture rule applies to claimed misconduct during jury voir dire).
 Moreover, the Sixth Appellate District commented that had such an admonition been requested, it would have cured by an admonition from the judge.